Moina Mathers: Early life

+Marriage and occult career

-Moina met her husband, Samuel Liddell MacGregor Mathers, in 1887, while studying at the British Museum, where Samuel was a frequent patron.
-A year later, her future husband founded the Hermetic Order of the Golden Dawn, one of the most influential organisations in the Western Mystery Tradition.
+Moina met her husband Samuel Liddell MacGregor Mathers in 1887, while studying at the British Museum, where Samuel was a frequent patron.

+A year later, he founded the Hermetic Order of the Golden Dawn, one of the most influential organisations in the Western Mystery Tradition.
 Moina was the first initiate of this Order in March, 1888.
-Her chosen motto in the Golden Dawn was Vestigia Nulla Retrorsum, meaning "Prudence never retraces its steps."
-A year later in 1890, she married S. L. Mathers and Mina Bergson became Moina Mathers.
-In their occult partnership, her husband was described as the "evoker of spirits" and Moina as the clairvoyant "seeress", who often illustrated, as an artist, what her husband "evoked".
+Her chosen motto in the Golden Dawn was Vestigia Nulla Retrorsum ("Prudence never retraces its steps" or, "Never a backward step").
+A year later in 1890, they married and Mina Bergson became Moina Mathers to honour her Irish roots.

+Moina took on the role of High Priestess, while Mathers served as the Magus.
+In their occult partnership, her husband was described as the "evoker of spirits" and Moina as the clairvoyant "seeress", who often illustrated what her husband evoked.
+Moina designed rites and rituals for the group as well as being medium and diviner.
 In March 1899, they performed the rites of the Egyptian goddess Isis, on the stage of the Théâtre La Bodinière in Paris.

+Moina contributed her art training as well as her esoteric work.
+She applied Egyptian symbolism to the design of ritual chambers and temple furnishings for the Golden Dawn.
+She created regalia, ceremonial diagrams, and some of the original designs for the Golden Dawn Tarot.
+After the Golden Dawn dissolved, she continued her work with the Rosicrucian Order of Alpha et Omega (R.R. et A.C.), in the design and decoration of the Ahathoor Temple in Paris, Her creative work and influence left a lasting impression on the "look" and ritual of occult practices in the West.

+Disputes

+The Mathers moved from England to Paris under a cloud, the Golden Dawn crumbled due to their absence from London, and Horniman since becoming a member and initiate, eventually fell out with Moina Mathers, cutting off her financial support.

+In 1906, Moina and Samuel established the Rosicrucian Order of Alpha et Omega (A.O.), the third one founded by the couple.

+Their living conditions worsened, they changed locations frequently, and the turn of the century brought litigation notably from Alleister Crowley, unwanted publicity, and schism.